MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/communitylinks.md

 [Containerize Windows workloads with Image2Docker](https://blog.docker.com/2016/10/containerize-windows-workloads-image2docker/) - Mano Marks

+[Use Docker Compose and Service Discovery on Windows to scale-out your multi-service container application](https://blogs.technet.microsoft.com/virtualization/2016/10/18/use-docker-compose-and-service-discovery-on-windows-to-scale-out-your-multi-service-container-application/) - Kallie Bracken and Jason Messer

 ## Configuration and Managment
 [How to protect a Windows 2016 Docker engine with TLS](https://stefanscherer.github.io/protecting-a-windows-2016-docker-engine-with-tls/) - Stefan Scherer